 Worldwide, many infections remain undiagnosed and untreated due to poor diagnostic tools. i-sense is engineering new digital tools and technologies to help track, test and treat infectious disease.

-Our researchers are working to harness the power of mobile phones, biomedical engineering, nanotechnology, genomics and big data to detect diseases much earlier than ever before, help people gain faster access to care and protect populations.
+Our researchers are working to harness the power of mobile phones, biomedical engineering, nanotechnology, genomics and big data to detect diseases much earlier than ever before, helping people gain faster access to care and protect populations.

 We are creating low-cost, user-friendly, mobile phone-connected tests to accurately diagnose infections at point-of-care, supporting front line health workers and self-testing.
 These tests could widen access to testing and provide faster results, protecting patients and populations in the UK and developing countries.